blakeaber/resilient-devops/tfs/docker_eb/README.md

-# AWS Elastic Beanstalk + Docker Deploy Setup
+# AWS Elastic Beanstalk with Docker Deploy Setup

 Purpose of this repo is to document and simplify deployment & setup process of Docker-based applications on AWS Elastic Beanstalk.